Are you looking for coconut cat litter reviews to switch your kitty litter?

 You may not be able to change the coconut litter’s color, but you can choose the clumping version so it would be easier for you to scoop out the solid wastes.

 Any tracked coconut litter would look dirty around the house.
-To keep the surroundings clean, be sure to minimize tracking by placing a litter mat in front of the litter box or follow 10 tips of how to stop cat litter tracking.
+To keep the surroundings clean, be sure to minimize tracking by placing a litter mat in front of the litter box or follow 9 tips on how to stop cat litter tracking.

 Keep any white or light-colored furniture away from the litter pan to avoid getting them smeared.